A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 1. They now have a unit that is capable of stripping the small diameter wires alright.
-But this requires a tremendous amount of time to untangle the wires (like below) before feeding each wire through the granulator and separator.
+But this requires a tremendous amount of time to untangle the wires (like below) before feeding each wire through the granulator.

 Open burning takes only a few minutes.
 So guess which the scrap dealers still prefer?

 Aside insulated copper wires, you also have refrigerator coils, alternators, other auto parts, and anything with embedded copper, to tackle.
 This is not only about electrical cables.

 Agbogbloshie e-waste dump, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant

 A mixture of armature and other objects about to be set on fire to recover the copper inside - Agbogbloshie, Accra, Ghana/ August 2019 Photo Credit: Muntaka Chasant

 Urban miner setting tangled wires up on fire at the Agbogbloshie e-waste dump in Accra, Ghana.

 Freshly recovered copper about to be carted away and sold.
 Agbogbloshie e-waste dump, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant